boazsegev/plezi/README.md

     # an asynchronous method call with an optional callback block
     GReactor.callback(Kernel, :puts, "Plezi will start eating our code once we exit terminal.") {puts 'first output finished'}

+    GReactor.run_async {puts "notice that the background tasks will only start once the Plezi's engine is running."}
+    GReactor.run_async {puts "exit Plezi to observe the shutdown callbacks."}

 ## Re-write Routes